 (2) Money from an account in a township public improvement tax increment equivalent fund may be distributed under division (C)(1)(b) of this section, regardless of the date a resolution was adopted under section 5709.73 of the Revised Code that prompted the establishment of the account, even if the resolution was adopted prior to March 30, 2006.

-(D) A board of township trustees that adopted a resolution under division (B) of section 5709.73 of the Revised Code before January 1, 1995, and that, with respect to property exempted under such a resolution, is party to a hold-harmless agreement, may appropriate and expend unencumbered money in the fund to pay current public safety expenses of the township.
+(D) A board of township trustees that adopted a resolution under section 5709.73 of the Revised Code and that, with respect to property exempted under such a resolution, is party to a hold-harmless or service agreement, may appropriate and expend unencumbered money in the fund to pay current public safety expenses of the township.
 A township appropriating and expending money under this division shall reimburse the fund for the sum so appropriated and expended not later than the day the exemption granted under the resolution expires.
 For the purposes of this division, a "hold-harmless agreement" is an agreement with the board of education of a city, local, or exempted village school district under which the board of township trustees agrees to compensate the school district for one hundred per cent of the tax revenue the school district would have received from improvements to parcels designated in the resolution were it not for the exemption granted by the resolution.

 Effective Date: 12-13-2001; 05-06-2005; 03-30-2006; 2008 HB420 12-31-2008